 Did the media peddle in outrage and victimhood when the truth about the Covington Kids was revealed?
 Where was the press when an individual smashed the window of a synagogue in New York City?
 What would have happened if the person who pointed a gun at a couple wearing MAGA hats decided to pull the trigger?
 Nothing.
 Why?
 Because the media is focused on the type of incidents that they can use to promote the victims they choose.

 In essence, the Fourth Estate has created and continues to maintain a form of social economics based on victimhood and outrage.
 In years past, one’s status was not determined by their level of victimhood.
 Instead, it was the ability to overcome their circumstances that conferred respect and status.
-As long as the cultural powers that be continue to peddle victimhood in exchange for outrage-fueled virtue signaling, we can expect to see even more fake hate crimes.We value your comments!
-Please weigh in on our comment section below.
+As long as the cultural powers that be continue to peddle victimhood in exchange for outrage-fueled virtue signaling, we can expect to see even more fake hate crimes.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com